Monterey Personal Injury Lawyers

 What Are The Damages Available In Monterey Personal Injury Claims?

 If you are facing steep medical bills and lost income due to an unexpected injury, it is only natural to wonder how much your claim is worth.
-Unfortunately, it is not possible to predict the outcome of your case without first knowing several factors.
-This includes the cause of your accident, the severity of your injuries, the estimated cost of medical bills and lost income, and other facts surrounding your claim.
+Unfortunately, it is not possible to accurately predict the outcome of your case.
+Instead, our Monterey personal injury lawyers can offer an estimate by first considering several factors.
+These include the cause of the accident, the severity of your injuries, the estimated cost of medical bills and lost income, and other facts surrounding your claim.

-The Monterey personal injury attorneys at Arash Law will perform a thorough review of your case to determine the types of damages you may be able to recover.
-We will then gather all available evidence of your economic and non-economic losses to calculate their value and strengthen your case before we head into settlement negotiations.
+The Monterey personal injury attorneys at Arash Law can perform an independent review of your case to determine the types of damages you may be able to seek.
+We can then gather all available evidence of your economic and non-economic losses to calculate their potential value and support your case before we head into settlement negotiations.

 Economic Damages